In Hassan, direct fight likely between JD(S) and BJP

 Mysuru, Apr 14: The Hassan Lok Sabha constituency is set to witness an unprecedented poll battle between former prime minister Deve Gowda's grandson Prajwal Revanna and three-time Arkalgud MLA Manju.

-Hassan, the JD(S) bastion has remained unflinchingly loyal to JD(S) since 1991 barring the 1999 elections where Gowda lost to former minister G Puttaswamy Gowda (Cong) by over 1.47 lakh votes soon after he stepped down as prime minister.
+Hassan, the vokkaliga bastion has remained unflinchingly loyal to JD(S) since 1991 barring the 1999 elections where Gowda lost to former minister G Puttaswamy Gowda (Cong) by over 1.47 lakh votes soon after he stepped down as prime minister.

-Hassan has 2 lakh Kuruba voters, who will avenge the defeat of their leader Siddaramaiah from Chamundeshwari Assembly in Mysuru.
-The 3 lakh Lingayat voters have been owing their allegiance to the BJP for the last 15 years after community leader BS Yeddyurappa became the deputy CM in 2006 and later the CM in 2008.
-With SC/STs always voting in favour of the Congress, they are now finding it difficult to accept a JD(S) candidate.

 Now, with the Congress and JD(S) having come together "formally", victory for the coalition candidate is meant to be a calkwalk.